 California conducted a voluntary road charge pilot program that relied heavily on Oregon's experience.
 The California Road Charge Pilot included more than 5,000 participant vehicles, but unlike in Oregon, the state did not collect actual revenues.
 The California Road Charge Pilot concluded in March 2017 and the California State Transportation Agency submitted a Final Report to the State Legislature and California Transportation Commission in December 2017.

 Colorado completed the Colorado Road Usage Charge Pilot Program (RUCPP), a four-month statewide pilot for 100 motorists.
 These participants consisted of transportation officials, legislators, members of the general public and the media.
 The Colorado RUCPP used three mileage reporting options (GPS, non-GPS, and manual self-reporting) to assess a simulated 1.2-cents per mile charge.
 The Colorado RUCPP ended in April 2017 and a Final Report presents results and findings.
 An independent evaluation was also performed.

 The Washington Road Usage Charge Pilot is a one-year study conducted by the state transportation commission to assess options for charging vehicle owners a tax based on the number of miles driven within the state, rather than on the amount of gas purchased.
 The pilot, funded by a FY2016 STSFA program grant concluded in January 2019 with 2,000 motorists having tested one of four mileage reporting options: mileage permit, electronic or in-person odometer readings, plug and play automated mileage meter with or without GPS, or smartphone app.
-A report to USDOT, the Governor, and State Legislature will be delivered in 2020.
+The Washington State Transportation Commission submitted a final report to USDOT the Governor, and State Legislature in January 2020.

-FHWA's Center for Innovative Finance Support website includes information on several earlier state RUC pilots.
+FHWA's Center for Innovative Finance Support website includes information on several early RUC pilots.